Select Page

 More than 100,000 people are waiting for a transplant.
 Every day, they count on the organ donation and transplant community to do everything it can to strengthen the system and ensure that patients have equitable access to lifesaving organs.

-United Network for Organ Sharing (UNOS), the mission driven non-profit that serves as the Organ Procurement and Transplantation Network (OPTN) under contract with the federal government, is proposing reforms that will improve the U.S. organ donation and transplant system.
-We have also outlined changes to the OPTN contract that we believe will hold all parts of the system accountable to better serve the patients who rely on us every day.
+United Network for Organ Sharing (UNOS) is proposing reforms that will improve the U.S. organ donation and transplant system.
+We have also outlined changes to the Organ Procurement and Transplantation Network (OPTN) contract that we believe will hold all parts of the system accountable to better serve the patients who rely on us every day.
 Below, we have detailed:

 • Actions we are taking now and will take soon, as they are currently within UNOS’ capabilities and/or within the authority of the current OPTN contract